muhammad-awan/financial-news/README.md

 $ cd back
 $ yarn
 ```
-To add the packages that were used in this project, refer to the package.json files in both the 'front' and 'back' folders and add them using the following command:
+To add the packages that were used in this project, refer to the package.json files in both the 'front' and 'back' folders and add them using the following commands:
 ```sh
 $ cd front
 $ yarn add [package]